-These plant based, paleo diet friendly cookies are also gluten free, refined sugar free, and nut free.
+These plant-based, paleo diet friendly cookies are also gluten-free, dairy-free, and nut-free.

 Tahini (a paste made from ground sesame seeds) is the star of this recipe.
 Tahini is creamy, smooth, and contributes to the chewy texture of these chocolate chip cookies.

 If you need to avoid sesame or can’t find tahini at your local grocery store, you could substitute almond butter or cashew butter instead.
 Or it’s easily available to purchase online.
 I love the combination of tahini and chocolate so I definitely recommend sticking with tahini if possible.

 To keep these cookies paleo compliant as well as vegan, I used dairy-free dark chocolate chips.
 The consensus among proponents of the paleo diet seems to be that dairy-free dark chocolate (in moderation) is okay, but ingredients vary from one brand to the next so it’s always a good idea to check to make sure they’ll work for your specific needs.